Mandatory HMO Licence Fee Is Now £1,400

 Hackney Landlord Licensing

 Hackney Council has launched selective, additional HMO, and mandatory HMO licensing.
-Applications opened March 1, 2026.
-Enforcement begins May 1, 2026.
+Applications opened March 1, 2026 and the schemes have been in force since May 1, 2026.
 Apply via the Hackney licensing portal.

-Hackney licensing applications have been live since March 1.
-After May 1, 2026, operating without a licence is a criminal offence with penalties of up to £40,000 per offence — which Hackney has confirmed can be issued without any warning.
+Hackney’s licensing schemes have been in force since May 1, 2026.
+Operating without a required licence is now a criminal offence with penalties of up to £40,000 per offence — which Hackney has confirmed can be issued without any warning.
 Get your compliance documents ready and apply now.

 Three Licensing Schemes